mik-jozef/chalk/notes/spec-notes.md

   comparing with null literal is one instance (maybe make it an error, even) something like markdown for comments
-warning: expression has no effect
+warning: expression has no effect should it be possible to deallocate part of memory?
 ```
 class SmartPtrExample {
   dealloc() {